lu-group/pinn-heterogeneous-material/README.md

 If you use this data or code for academic research, you are encouraged to cite the following paper:

 ```
-@article{wu2024heterogeneousmaterial,
+@article{wu2025identifying,
-  author  = {Wensi Wu and Mitchell Daneker and Kevin T. Turner and Matthew A. Jolley and Lu Lu},
+  author  = {Wu, Wensi and Daneker, Mitchell and Turner, Kevin T. and Jolley, Matthew A. and Lu, Lu},
   title   = {Identifying heterogeneous micromechanical properties of biological tissues via physics-informed neural networks},
   journal = {Small Methods},
   volume  = {9},
-  issue   = {1},
+  number   = {1},
   pages   = {2400620},
   year    = {2025},
   doi     = {https://doi.org/10.1002/smtd.202400620}